OriginalityAI/ai-citation-study/README.md

 ## Related Work

+- **[GEO: Generative Engine Optimization](https://arxiv.org/abs/2311.09735)** - a large-scale benchmark of diverse user queries across multiple domains, along with relevant web sources to answer these queries.
+Through rigorous evaluation, we demonstrate that GEO can boost visibility by up to 40% in generative engine responses.

 - **[How Deep Do Large Language Models Internalize Scientific Literature and Citation Practices? (arXiv:2504.02767)](https://arxiv.org/abs/2504.02767)** - analyzes ~275,000 GPT‑4 citations across 10,000 simulated papers, revealing a systematic preference for highly cited, recent sources.
 The “rich get richer” effect in AI-generated references.

 - **[From Content Creation to Citation Inflation: A GenAI Case Study](https://arxiv.org/abs/2503.23414)**